 Disclaimer

-Please note that this is only a condensed summary of the taxation legislation and should not be construed as constituting advice which a potential investor should obtain from his or her own investment or taxation adviser.
-The value of any tax reliefs will depend on the individual circumstances of investors.
+Please note that this is a condensed summary of the taxation legislation and should not be construed as constituting advice that a potential investor should obtain from their own investment or taxation adviser.
+The value of any tax relief will depend on the individual circumstances of investors.

 Sapphire Capital Partners LLP does not give tax advice and recommends that you consult a tax adviser if you are in any doubt about any of the technical aspects of the SEIS legislation.